Provided below are the house rules we use for Delaque gangs.

 Delaque spies are said to operate throughout many hives, observing the activities of

 other Houses, Guilds, organizations, and citizens of interest.
 There are constant rumors of various personages of other Houses, organizations, and even members of the Noble Houses being in league with or in the habit of selling information to the Delaque.
-True or not such rumors breed paranoia, and consequently virtually all other inhabitants of Necromunda are understandably distrustful of the Delaques.
+True or not, such rumors breed paranoia, and consequently virtually all other inhabitants of Necromunda are understandably distrustful of the Delaque.

 Delaque gang members usually wear